-Who is covered by the term 'students with disabilities'?
+Who is covered by the term 'disabled student'?

-Under the Equality Act a person had a disability if they have:
+Under The Equality Act a person is disabled if they have:

 - a. an impairment which has an adverse effect on the ability to carry out normal day-to-day activities; - b. the adverse effect is substantial: - c. the adverse effect is long-term.
 This means that it has lasted for 12 months, is likely to last for more than 12 months, or for the rest of a life or (particularly in the case of conditions such as mental health difficulties and ME) is likely to reoccur.